purr/auto-stop/README.md

 - Playback history
 - Ignore media below a certain volume threshold
 - Ignore short media (< X seconds)

+## 🗑️ Removed Features

+Features that were removed from the extension:

+- **Mute Tab Mode**: Originally allowed muting the entire tab instead of pausing media.
+Removed in favor of always using direct media pause which provides better control and a smoother experience.

 ## 📄 License